 - Launched FedEx Priority Alert® and FedEx Priority Alert Plus inbound and outbound services in 10 Asia Pacific markets from October 1 to offer added connections and peace of mind for Asia Pacific customers who require the highest level of reliable monitoring for their time and temperature-sensitive shipments.

-- Signed an agreement with the Shanghai Airport (Group) Company Limited (SAA) in October to establish the new FedEx Shanghai International Express and Cargo Hub in China, which is slated for completion in early 2017.
+- Signed an agreement with the Shanghai Airport (Group) Company Limited (SAA) in October to establish the new FedEx Shanghai International Express and Cargo Hub in China, which is slated for completion in 2017.

 - Extended call-in cutoff times by up to two hours for outbound shipments from Taiwan to the U.S. with the deployment of a non-stop Boeing 777 Freighter service between Taipei and FedEx World Hub in Memphis, U.S. in October.